-The practice of risk management is undertaken by the Executive Chairman, key executives and senior officers of each business division under the review of the Board.
+The practice of risk management is undertaken by the executive directors, key executives and senior officers of each business division under the review of the board.

-The Group regularly reviews and improves its business and operational activities to take into account the risk management perspective.
-The Company seeks to identify areas of significant business risks as well as to formulate appropriate measures to control and mitigate these risks.
+The group regularly reviews and improves its business and operational activities to take into account the risk management perspective.
+The company seeks to identify areas of significant business risks as well as to formulate appropriate measures to control and mitigate these risks.

-The Group's financial risk management is discussed under Note 30 to the Financial Statements, on pages 89 to 93 of this Annual Report.
+The group's financial risk management is discussed under Note 30 to the Financial Statements, on pages 85 to 89 of this annual report.

-The effectiveness of the Group's risk management practices and the risk exposure of the Group will continue to be reviewed by the Board in light of changes in the operational environment of the Group.
+The effectiveness of the group's risk management practices and the risk exposure of the group will continue to be reviewed by the board in light of changes in the operational environment of the group.

-INTERESTED PERSON TRANSACTIONS ("IPTs") POLICY (SGX-ST Listing Manual Rule 907)
+INTERESTED PERSON TRANSACTION ("IPT") POLICY (SGX-ST Listing Manual Rule 907)

-The Company has adopted an internal policy in respect of any transaction with interested persons and has procedures established for the review and approval of the Company's interested person transactions.
-Particulars of the interested person transactions for the financial year ended 31 December 2020, disclosed in accordance with Rule 907 of SGX-ST's Listing Manual are set out in Table E.
+The company has adopted an internal policy in respect of any transaction with interested persons and has procedures established for the review and approval of the company's interested person transactions.
+Particulars of the interested person transactions for the financial year ended 31 December 2021, disclosed in accordance with Rule 907 of SGX-ST's Listing Manual are set out in Table E.

-Table E: Particulars of the Interested Person Transactions Name of interested person Aggregate value of all interested person transactions during the financial year under review (excluding transactions less than S\$100,000 and transactions conducted under shareholders' mandate pursuant to Rule 920) Aggregate value of all interested person transactions conducted shareholders' mandate pursuant to Rule 920) 2020 S\$'000 2020 S\$'000 2019 S\$'000 AESBI Power Systems Sdn Bhd 114 249 -
+Table Table E: Particulars of the Interested Person Transactions Name of interested person transactions during under review (excl less than S\$100,00 the financial year luding transactions 0 and transactions er shareholders' Aggregate value of all interested person transactions conducted under shareholders' mandate pursuant to Rule 920 (excluding transactions less than S\$100,000) 2021 S\$'000 2020 S\$'000 2021 S\$'000 2020 S\$'000 AESBI Power Systems Sdn Bhd - 114 - - Temasya House Sdn Bhd 290 - - -